Wilkes-Barre Barons: Year-by-year

-Wilkes-Barre Barons (ABL) II
+Wilkes-Barre Barons (ABL) II / Wilkes-Barre Barons (EPBL/EBA/CBA)

 The Wilkes-Barre Barons were an American basketball team based in Wilkes-Barre, Pennsylvania that was a member of the Eastern Pennsylvania Basketball League and the American Basketball League.
 The franchise was one of six original teams in the EPBL, and won the 1946-1947 President's Cup playoffs that season before moving to the American Basketball League.
 In 1955, the Barons returned to the Eastern League, and won seven more championships between 1955 and 1978.
 The aftereffects of Hurricane Agnes forced the Barons to fold midway through the 1973-74 season; the team returned to action for the 1975-76 season.
 For the 1979-80 season they were rebranded as the Pennsylvania Barons; this would be the team's last year in Wilkes-Barre.
-(The team played the 1980-81 CBA season in Scranton as the Scranton Aces before folding completely.)
+(The team played the 1980-81 CBA season in Scranton as the Scranton Aces before later returning as the Wilkes-Barre Barons in the forgotten minor leagues known as the American Basketball Association and the National American Basketball Association for the 1981-82 and 1982-83 seasons respectively before folding operations completely.)